OmkarShejul/dbms-project/README.md

 Welcome to my **Database Management System (DBMS)** daily learning repository!
 This repo contains my day-to-day progress in SQL and database concepts, primarily using **Oracle SQL**.
 Each day's work includes SQL scripts like table creation, data manipulation, queries, joins, views, and more.
+This is file where i upload my daily progress.

 ---